turris-cz/user-docs/docs/geek/tos3-migration.md

 This happens because you had installed some package that is no longer available in Turris OS.
 This is intended as a protection of functionality you set up.

 To recover updater functionality you have to decide what to do.
+You should remove the problematic package or replace it with an alternative.

-You should go to files in directory `/etc/updater/conf.d` and check content of any file you created as well as content of `/etc/updater/conf.d/opkg-auto.lua`.
+If you are an advanced user you can also investigate files in the directory `/etc/updater/conf.d` and check the content of any file you created as well as the content of `/etc/updater/conf.d/opkg-auto.lua`.
 You should remove any unnecessary `Install` and `Uninstall` lines.

-You can verify updater's functionality by running `pkgupdate`.
+You can verify updater's functionality by checking for updates in reForis or running `pkgupdate` manually.

 ##### I received message that Btrfs support was removed
 This affects only Turris 1.0 and Turris 1.1 routers.